opencontainers/runc/libcontainer/README.md

 #### Checkpoint & Restore

 libcontainer now integrates [CRIU](http://criu.org/) for checkpointing and restoring containers.
-This let's you save the state of a process running inside a container to disk, and then restore that state into a new process, on the same machine or on another machine.
+This lets you save the state of a process running inside a container to disk, and then restore that state into a new process, on the same machine or on another machine.

 `criu` version 1.5.2 or higher is required to use checkpoint and restore.